ilyasergey/YSC2229/source/week-08_using_git.rst

 Testing OCaml Code
 ------------------

-In the previous lectures we have learned that testing as an important part of the software development process, which becomes particularly critical when designing and implementing intricate data structures and algorithms.
+In the previous lectures we have learned that testing is an important part of the software development process, which becomes particularly critical when designing and implementing intricate data structures and algorithms.

 In order to write tests more efficiently in quickly growing OCaml projects, the `dune` build-system provides a convenient way to write *in-line automated* tests immediately in your files.